 In addition, it has been recently shown that neuromyelitis optica (NMO), an inflammatory demyelinating disease that selectively affects optic nerves and spinal cord, is caused by the development of an autoantibody directed against AQP-43.

 Species reactivity key:

-Anti-Aquaporin 4 (300-314)-ATTO-594 Antibody (#AQP-014-AR) is directly labeled with an ATTO-594 fluorescent dye.
+Anti-Aquaporin 4 (AQP4) (300-314)-ATTO-594 Antibody (#AQP-014-AR) is directly labeled with an ATTO-594 fluorescent dye.
 ATTO dyes are characterized by strong absorption (high extinction coefficient), high fluorescence quantum yield, and high photo-stability.
 The ATTO-594 fluorescent label belongs to the class of Rhodamine dyes and can be used with fluorescent equipment typically optimized to detect Texas Red and Alexa-594.
-Anti-Aquaporin 4 (300-314)-ATTO-594 Antibody is specially suited to experiments requiring simultaneous labeling of different markers.
+Anti-Aquaporin 4 (AQP4) (300-314)-ATTO-594 Antibody is especially suited for experiments requiring simultaneous labeling of different markers.

 - Anti-Aquaporin 2 Antibody (#AQP-002)

 - Anti-Aquaporin 3-ATTO-594 Antibody (#AQP-003-AR)

 - Anti-Aquaporin 7 Antibody (#AQP-007)

 - Anti-Aquaporin 9 Antibody (#AQP-009)